syncfusion-content/uwp-docs/uwp/Timepicker/SelectorItem-Customization.md

 documentation: ug
 ---

-# SelectorItem Customization in UWP TimePicker (SfTimePicker)
+# SelectorItem Customization in UWP TimePicker

 ## SelectorItemWidth and SelectorItemHeight